 How to verify a clean network path for DNS resolution by recursive servers

-This article only applies to BIND version prior to 9.10
+This article only applies to BIND versions prior to 9.10

-BIND 9.10 (and more recent) uses a different EDNS probing algorithm that doesn't work with the current set of existing rs.dns-oarc.net records.
+BIND 9.10 and more recent versions use a different EDNS probing algorithm that doesn't work with the current set of existing rs.dns-oarc.net records.
 ISC does not currently know of any similar set of records that works with the more recent EDNS probing algorithms.

 Here is how you verify that you have a clean network path that will handle DNS correctly, including EDNS and DNSSEC.